 - A toilet isn't a safe or hygienic space to express milk.
 Try to get a clean and private space for you to express milk or breastfeed.

-- Fathers are entitled to 10 consecutive days unpaid paternity leave.
+- Parents are entitled to 10 consecutive days unpaid paternity leave.
 You will have to claim from the Unemployment Insurance Fund (UIF) for those unpaid days.

-- This is applicable to fathers who adopt a child under 2 years old.
+- This is applicable to parents who adopt a child under 2 years old.
 This leave can be taken from the date that the adoption order is given or when the child is placed in the care of the adoptive parents.

 - The employer should be notified in writing when the leave will be taken unless you’re unable to do so.